ItaiAxelrad/remote-sensing/posts/combining-raters-and-vectors.md

 - Mask the data to match the boundaries of the city
 - Mask the data to exclude water bodies
 - Build a calibration dataset using Google Earth image interpretation
-- Export the Google Earth file and import it in R
+- Export the Google Earth file and import it into R
 - Extract the surface reflectance values for the calibration pixels
 - Calibrate a model with the classifier
 - Predict the land cover using a Landsat image